 It’s about what it means, what it has meant, and what it will mean in the future, to be human.

-Four days a week (or the equivalent two-day schedule), you meet with a group of around 20 students and your instructor for about an hour each session, to talk about what you’ve read or written, to relate it to your lives, to share perspectives and sometimes debate them.
+Four days a week (or the equivalent two or three-day schedule), you meet with a group of around 20 students and your instructor for about an hour each session, to talk about what you’ve read or written, to relate it to your lives, to share perspectives and sometimes debate them.
 You talk about real and complex, life and death issues from the very first unit, drawing upon the resources of the humanities and social sciences (and more rarely, the natural sciences) to examine our lives together, where we have come from and where we are headed.